markcornwell/spacewar/README.md

 Spacewar was developed for the PDP-1 by engineers at DEC and MIT.
 Our interpretation here tries to be true to the gameplay of that original game.
-We want to re-create the experience of that early game, but deliver it over the internet to desktops, laptions, phones, and tablets.
+We want to re-create the experience of that early game, but deliver it using modern equipment and infrastructure.
+By modern we mean browsers on phones, tablets, laptops and desktops tied together by cloud based services.

 ## Game Play